 Dangers of Combining Pain Medications and Alcohol

-Many over-the-counter and prescription medications carry warnings not to take the drugs with alcohol.
+Many over-the-counter and prescription medications carry warnings not to take drugs with alcohol.
 In fact, alcohol can interact badly with a number of medications.
 For example, drinking alcohol while taking acetaminophen (Tylenol) raises the risk of possibly deadly liver failure.
-Drinking alcohol while taking aspirin increases a person’s risk for gastric bleeding.
+Drinking alcohol while taking aspirin increases a person’s risk of gastric bleeding.

-Mixing alcohol with benzodiazepines, such as mixing Xanax and alcohol, is also dangerous, because alcohol has an “agonist-like” effect (in that it initiates a physiological response) when paired with benzos like Xanax.
-Pairing the two increases risk of cardiac or respiratory problems, as well as increasing the risk alcohol poisoning.
+Mixing alcohol with benzodiazepines, such as mixing Xanax and alcohol, is also dangerous because alcohol has an “agonist-like” effect (in that it initiates a physiological response) when paired with benzos like Xanax.
+Pairing the two increases risk of cardiac or respiratory problems, as well as increasing the risk of alcohol poisoning.

 The combination of alcohol and opioid painkillers can be deadly, with alcohol increasing the risk of serious respiratory depression with opioids.
 These risks are higher in older people.
-In other words, the warning labels on prescription painkiller bottles to avoid alcohol are far more than mere suggestions; they can be live-saving.
+In other words, the warning labels on prescription painkiller bottles to avoid alcohol are far more than mere suggestions; they can be life-saving.

 Chronic Drinking Ultimately Makes Pain Worse

-Alcohol use, which is not that good at addressing chronic pain anyway, ultimately makes pain worse.
+Alcohol use, which is not that good at addressing chronic pain anyway, ultimately makes the pain worse.
 When a person withdraws from chronic alcohol use, pain sensitivity is often increased.
 Sadly, this can motivate some to continue drinking or to drink even more.
 Additionally, prolonged, excess consumption of alcohol can actually cause small fiber peripheral neuropathy.
 This type of neuropathy causes symptoms like pain, tingling, “pins and needles” sensations in the extremities, or altered sensations, especially in the feet.
 Whatever short-term relief from pain alcohol may provide (at least at first), it is far outweighed by more pain over the long term.